Listing Appointment Setting Scripts (2026): Door + Phone

 How to handle the 5 objections you'll hear daily

-Most agents lose appointments at the objection — not because the homeowner wasn't a fit, but because the agent took the rejection personally and shut down.
-Objections aren't no. Objections are stress tests.
-The homeowner is checking whether you'll panic.
-If you stay calm, ask one curious follow-up, and let them keep talking, you'll book appointments off lines that other agents treat as a dead-end.
+Most agents lose the appointment right at the objection, not because the homeowner was a bad fit, but because they took the rejection personally and shut down.
+Objections aren't a no, they're stress tests.
+The homeowner is checking whether you'll flinch.
+Stay calm, ask one curious follow-up, and let them keep talking, and you'll book meetings off lines other agents treat as a dead end.

 "I'm not interested."

-Why it works: removes the pressure of listing and tests true motivation.
+Why it works: it removes the pressure of listing and tests real motivation.
 About 1 in 8 will say "well, maybe…"

 "Take me off your list."

-Response: "Done — you'll never hear from me again.
+Response: "Done, you'll never hear from me again.
 Before I let you go, one question: was it the timing, or did an agent burn you in the past?
-I'd genuinely like to know so I don't repeat it."
+I'd honestly like to know so I don't repeat it."

-Why it works: respects their boundary, then opens a door.
+Why it works: it respects the boundary, then opens a door.
 Half the time you'll get a real conversation.

 "I already have an agent."

-Why it works: 60% of "I have an agent" answers mean "I talked to someone six months ago."
-You're playing for position #2.
+Why it works: 60% of "I have an agent" answers really mean "I talked to someone six months ago."
+You're playing for position number two.

 "I'm not ready to sell yet."

-Why it works: identifies the actual trigger.
-Now you know what to follow up on in 30, 60, 90 days.
+Why it works: it surfaces the real trigger, so now you know what to follow up on in 30, 60, and 90 days.

 "What's your commission?"

-Response: "Great question — and an important one in 2026 with the NAR settlement.
-Commission is fully negotiable, and I tailor it based on the property and the marketing plan.
-What I'd rather do is sit down with you for 20 minutes, show you exactly what I'd do to sell your home, and then we talk numbers — because the right question isn't what I charge, it's whether I'll get you tens of thousands more in net proceeds.
+Response: "Great question, and an important one in 2026 with the NAR settlement.
+Commission is fully negotiable, and I tailor it to the property and the marketing plan.
+What I'd rather do is sit down for 20 minutes and show you exactly how I'd sell your home, then talk numbers.
+The real question isn't what I charge, it's whether I'll net you tens of thousands more.
 Would Tuesday or Thursday work?"

 Why it works: never negotiate price on the phone.
-Frame value first.
-Get the appointment.
+Frame the value first, then get the appointment.
+For more ways to answer this one, see my commission objection handlers.

-The single biggest reason agents fail at appointment setting isn't the script — it's quitting at touch #2.
-Industry research is consistent: it takes ~8 contact attempts on average to reach a prospect.
-Most agents quit at 2.
-They make two calls, leave one voicemail, and conclude the lead is dead.
-Meanwhile a top producer is still calling on day 14 — and lands the appointment that everyone else gave up on.
+The single biggest reason agents fail at appointment setting isn't the script, it's quitting at touch number two.
+The research is consistent: it takes about 8 attempts on average to reach a prospect.
+Most agents stop at 2.
+They make two calls, leave one voicemail, and write the lead off.
+Meanwhile a top producer is still dialing on day 14, and lands the appointment everyone else gave up on.

-Most leads convert between touches 5 and 8 — exactly where the competition has already given up.
-The agents who refuse to quit at touch 2 win the listings.
-That's the entire game, and it's why "shiny new lead source" agents always lose to "boring consistent system" agents.
+Most leads convert between touches 5 and 8, exactly where the competition has already quit.
+The agents who refuse to fold at touch 2 win the listings.
+That's the whole game, and it's why the boring, consistent system beats the shiny new lead source every time.

 How to confirm the appointment so it actually happens

 You booked it.
 Now you need them to show.
-Here's the confirmation sequence that drops my no-show rate from ~25% to under 7%:
+Here's the confirmation sequence that drops my no-show rate from around 25% to under 7%:

-- Within 5 minutes of booking: Send a calendar invite by email AND text.
-Include the address, your cell, and a one-line value statement: "I'll bring a custom market analysis for your home — should take 20 minutes."
+- Within 5 minutes of booking: send a calendar invite by email and text.
+Include the address, your cell, and a one-line value line: "I'll bring a custom market analysis for your home, should take 20 minutes."

-- Same day: Send a 2-minute personalized video text.
+- Same day: send a 2-minute personalized video text.
 "Hey [Name], looking forward to Tuesday at 6.
-Quick question — will [spouse] be there too?
-I want to make sure both of you get your questions answered."
+Quick question, will [spouse] be there too?
+I want to make sure you both get your questions answered."

-- Morning of the appointment: "Hi [Name], confirming we're still on for tonight at 6.
-I pulled comps on three homes that just closed within 4 blocks of you — excited to walk through them."
+- Morning of: "Hi [Name], confirming we're still on for tonight at 6.
+I pulled comps on three homes that just closed within four blocks of you, excited to walk you through them."

-- If they cancel: Reschedule in the same text.
-"No worries — totally understand.
-I had Thursday at 7 or Saturday at 10 open.
+- If they cancel: reschedule inside the same text.
+"No worries, totally understand.
+I've got Thursday at 7 or Saturday at 10 open.
 Which works better?"

-I've sat in on hundreds of coaching calls listening to agents' actual phone recordings.
-The patterns repeat.
-Here are the seven mistakes I see that quietly tank an otherwise good agent's set rate — and what to do instead.
+I've sat in on hundreds of coaching calls listening to agents' real phone recordings, and the same patterns repeat.
+Here are the seven mistakes that quietly tank an otherwise good agent's set rate, and what to do instead.
+Most trace back to weak habits, not weak leads, so fix these before you chase a new way to generate real estate leads.

 Pitching on the first call